Profitbase/Episode-Docs/articles/invision/docs/workbooks/subscreens.md

 **Subscreens have two functions:**

 1. Split your pages into smaller, more manageable components.
-2. Use them to create the contents of Tab Controls.
+2. Use them to create the contents of [Tab Controls](components/uielements/tabcontrol.md) and [Steppers](components/uielements/stepper.md).

 ## Building Subscreens